learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions-2.md

 - DOM events - are events that belong to event handlers, and allow JavaScript to register different actions on certain DOM elements.

+// to add one, onClick... the actual click is an event

 https://www.w3schools.com/jsref/dom_obj_event.asp

 - MVC - stands for model view controller and is a pattern of separating an application into three main components.
 Each of these components are built to handle specific development aspects of an application.

-  - Model : corresponds to all data-related logic that the user works with.
+  - Model : (data) corresponds to all data-related logic that the user works with.

-  - View : used for all the user intferface logic of the application
+  - View : (user interface) used for all the user intferface logic of the application

-  - Controller : acts as an interface between the Model and View components.
+  - Controller : (processes that handle input) acts as an interface between the Model and View components.
 It  processes all the model information, so it processes all the data-related logic, manipulates the data depending on the model updates, and interacts with the view information to render a final output.

   https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm